kevinscodes/About-me/README.md

 ![Banner](./profilebanner.png)

 # 🦆☕ About Me :
 ✨ Welcome!
-I'm Kevin Moreira, known digitally as NetMalware.
+I'm Kevin Moreira, known digitally as kevinscodes.
 Full-Stack Developer and System Analysis student.

-⚠️ The name "NetMalware" don't represents a malicious contents.
-It's just my technical nickname inspired in offensive security and malware analysis.

 Actually, my focus is work in personal portfolio, where i can explore technologies like: Python, Html/Css/Javascript and some Databases like MySQL & MongoDB, for example.